 So would a story about Hogwarts being destroyed by a group of heavily-armed Muggles who have found out about the wizarding world and want to Burn the Witch!.

 Even going with the story that exists, Michael's infiltration into Hogwarts might have been more interesting if he found himself forced to reconsider his beliefs, and possibly become what he was pretending to be.
 Instead, he simply apologizes to God every time he's forced to do something un-Christian, and purposely fails when he can.

 Or a bunch of McCarthyist Americans armed with modern weapons who go back in time to the Russian Revolution and try to prevent the Romanovs from being driven out.

 Hell, even the actual premise of the fic has promise!
-A group of very religious christians clashing with other worlds that obviously conflict their views.
-Written by a smart and open minded writer, this could have been a very interesting look at both the fictional universe they traveled to and also Christianity itself brining up topics of faith, reliability, and such.
+A group of very religious Christians clashing with other worlds that obviously conflict their views.
+Written by a smart and open minded writer, this could have been a very interesting look at both the fictional universe they traveled to and also Christianity itself bringing up topics of faith, reliability, and such.
 But of course, that's not what we got at all.